GitauHarrison/mbeca-ciaku/README.md

 Admin

 - Has a private link to login
-- No registration page for admin
+- The idea is to have no registration page for the admin, but since this is a test application, I have included a link to the registration page.
 - Adds the support team to answer user questions
-- Has absolute CRUD powers
+- Can delete support team members permanently

 Support Team